 Laws protecting birds and their habitats are the result of hard campaigning by generations of birdwatchers.
 We must make sure that we don’t allow them to fall into disrepute.

-It is a criminal offence to intentionally or recklessly disturb, at or near the nest, any species listed on Schedule 1 of the Wildlife & Countryside Act 1981 (see here for a full list).
+It is a criminal offence to intentionally or recklessly disturb, at or near the nest, any species listed on Schedule 1 of the Wildlife & Countryside Act 1981 (as amended) (see here for a full list).
 In Scotland, disturbing leks of capercaillie or ruff is also an offence.
 Disturbance can include playback of songs and calls.
 Should a successful prosecution occur, the courts can impose fines of up to £5,000 and/or a prison sentence of up to six months for each offence

 NatureScot can, for particular reasons such as scientific study, issue licences to individuals that permit limited disturbance, including monitoring of nests and ringing.